The Statistics Department offers several types of free statistical consultation, via STAT 551, SOS and STAT 450/550, as follows:

 See sample project descriptions at https://asda.stat.ubc.ca/sos/.

 Your project description should consist of a concise description of your research problem in non-specialist language, with a clear indication of specific statistical issues on which advice is desired.
+The description should aim to include: the scientific objectives, research design, sampling units, list of main measured variables and questionnaires (as instruments), data quality, stage of the research study (before, in the middle of, or after data collection), and if applying for STAT 540, whether any required data processing has been completed.
 A description of at most one page is preferred.
 Please only attach supplementary material if it is absolutely essential.
 For example, sending a grant proposal, together with a cover note saying you want advice on its statistical aspects, without any attempt to describe the research problem in terms that can be understood by a Statistics graduate student or to clarify what specific statistical issues are of concern, is not an appropriate submission.

 Please note that a graduate student seeking statistical advice needs the permission of their supervisor.
 An e-mail from the supervisor at the time of project submission suffices, with the name of the student and the project clearly indicated.